 Prisoner Processing Division

-The Prisoner Processing Division, also referred to as the Conveyance Unit, serves the consortium of the Richmond Heights, Maplewood, Webster Groves, Shrewsbury and Olivette police departments.
+The Prisoner Processing Division, also referred to as the Conveyance Unit, serves the consortium of the Richmond Heights, Maplewood, Webster Groves, Shrewsbury and Brentwood police departments.
 The division's primary responsibilities are to transport persons in custody, book and process subjects arrested by officers of the consortium, and ensure the well being of each prisoner while being housed at the Richmond Heights' jail.
 There are a wide variety of daily duties each officer performs in order to assure each department is kept up-to-date on the status of every prisoner.

-Dispatching for Richmond Heights Police and Fire Departments is done through a six-city consortium know as East Central Dispatch Center (ECDC).
+Dispatching for Richmond Heights Police and Fire Departments is done through a multi-city consortium know as East Central Dispatch Center (ECDC).
 Although housed in the Richmond Heights Public Safety building, ECDC is a separate entity from all participating agencies.